Town of Andover, MA Personal Care Sites (Warming/Cooling/Charging Center)

 - Write sample notices that can be edited for PR distribution

-What should we consider doing in the future to make the Library more reliable as a Comfort Center?
+What should we consider doing in the future to make the Library more reliable as a Warming/Cooling/Charging Center?

-What did we learn in the Halloween Storm of 2011 and the Ice Storm of 2008?
+What did we learn in the Halloween Storm of 2011, the Ice Storm of 2008, and subsequent severe weather events?

 - People came to the library because they knew it had power, water, space, and wireless Internet access to stay connected and charge their devices